Gabriel-Baroni/Gabriel-Baroni/README.md

 ## ✋ About Me
 - 📖 **Education:** Computer Technician Integrated into High School at IFSP - Jacareí Campus (2022-2025).
 - 🗞️ **Certificates:** [Click here to see my certificates](https://github.com/Gabriel-Baroni/Certificates)
-- 🔍 **Study focus:** Solidify the fundamentals of programming logic.
+- 🔍 **Study focus:** To consolidate my fundamentals in programming logic, software architecture, and computer networks.
-- 🎯 **Objective:** Becoming a great developer and being able to make a living from coding one day.
+- 🎯 **Objective:** Solving various types of problems using my knowledge of technology.

   <br>
  ```